jtkristoff/cs553/README.md

 Lecture and book summary as well as study notes for exams to follow.

-For each topic, identify the ''what'', ''why'', and ''how''.
+For each lecture topic, I tried identify the ''what'', ''why'', and ''how''.
 That is:

 * *What:* A summary of topic, idea, or algorithm.
 Some assumptions may be made, but others may need to be identified.
 * 'Why:* Make the argument for the reason to study this item.
 Why is or was it important in the development of this field of science.
 * *How:* If this is an algorithm or technology, explain how this works.

 # Introduction - Chapter 1